outbrain/propagator/MANUAL.md

 When true, Trudy can see the entire history and search it, as well as seeing details for all scripts deployed by other users.
 DBA users have this privilege implicitly.

+##### Two phase approval

+Enhanced control can be set via `conf/config.inc.php`:

+    $conf['two_step_approval_environments'] = array(
+      'production',
+      'build'
+    );

+In the above, any deployment to the two environments `production`, `build` must be manually approved by a DBA.
+Even after the normal user approves a deployment, it hangs until the second approval is submitted.

 ### Credentials